dolphindb/grafana-datasource-next/README.md

 # Build
 npm run build
 mage
 # After completion, the artifacts are in the dist folder.
-Rename out to dolphindb-datasource-go and compress it into a .zip file.
+Rename out to dolphindb-datasource-next and compress it into a .zip file.
 ```